hSaria/ChromaTerm/README.md

 The color is a hex string prefixed by `b` for background (e.g. `b#123456`) and `f` for foreground (e.g. `f#abcdef`).

-You can have the foreground and background colored by seperating them with a space, like `b#123456 f#abcdef`.
+You can have the foreground and background colored by separating them with a space, like `b#123456 f#abcdef`.

 ## Group

 Optional.
 By default, the entire match is colored.
-If you want to be more specific, you can change that to a specific group.
+That can changed to a specific group in the `regex`.

 # Help